Malcolm Slaney

 tools to make it easier to work with sounds and images.
 On

-tools are provided to record and playback sounds through the
+the Macintosh, tools are provided to record and playback

-system, routines are provided to read and write many common
+routines are provided to read and write many common sound

-(including AIFF).
+formats (including AIFF).
 Only 68k MEX files are included.
-Users on

-will need to recompile the software.
-This toolbox is
+Users on other machines will need to recompile the software.

 Postscript